-The platform on which it sits has been specially formatted to accommodate electrical components, including not only the motor and battery pack in the Niro but also the larger battery of the plug-in model and the even larger cells and motor of the e-Niro.
+The platform on which it sits has been specially formatted to accommodate electrical components, including not only the motor and battery pack in the self-charging Niro but also the larger battery of the plug-in model and the even larger cells and motor of the e-Niro.

-The platform’s packaging means that both the 45-litre fuel tank and the 1.56kWh lithium ion polymer battery (which, at 33kg, is said to be the lightest, most efficient pack yet deployed by Kia) fit side by side under the rear seats.
+The platform’s packaging means that both the 45-litre fuel tank and the 1.56kWh lithium ion polymer battery (which, at 33kg, is said to be one of the lightest, most efficient packs deployed by Kia) fit side by side under the rear seats.